krgamestudios/Toy/deep-dive/developing-toy.md

 * injection utilities
 * parsing utilities
 * bytecode utilities
-* function utilities (these ones is at the very bottom of the source file)
+* function utilities (these are at the very bottom of the source file)

 # Literals